ices-tools-dev/echoSMs/docs/usage.md

     p.attrs['parameters']
 ```

-Note that while `rho`, and `c` look like parameters that would be expanded, they are in the list of non-expandable parameters, so are not expanded.
+Note that while `rho` and `c` look like parameters that would be expanded, they are in the list of non-expandable parameters, so are not expanded.
 This is because the structure of the PTDWBA model means that it it not sensible to have variable parameters for `rho` and `c`.

 If you pass the dictionary form of the parameters to a model, this treatment of non-expanding parameters is done automatically, where